Let’s talk about global climate change today because there is something conspicuous happening globally that we cannot ignore.

 Now, with all this Bible mathematics, do you think it a coincidence that God had this statement in there for no reason?
 In the six hundredth year of Noah’s life in the second month, the seventeenth day of the month, the same day were all the fountains of the great deep broken up, and the windows of heaven were opened.
 12 And the rain was upon the earth forty days and forty nights.

 Personally, I don’t think so.
-The judgement of God fell on the earth exactly six hundred years after Noah’s life!
+The judgement of God fell on the earth exactly six hundred years of Noah’s life!
 Coincidence?
 Or is God trying to tell mankind something?

 9.Remember the former things of old: for I Am God, and there is none else; I Am God, and there is none like Me.10 Declaring the end from the beginning, and from ancient times the things that are not yet done, saying, My counsel shall stand, and I will do all My pleasure.